dag7dev/magic-startup-arch-sh/README.md

 Just open an issue here: https://github.com/dag7dev/magic-startup-arch-sh/issues or send me a mail.

-It is free, it doesn't take you time, moreover I will look at it for sure!
+It is free, it doesn't take you time, moreover, I will look at it for sure!

 What else?☕